senior-devs-doom/python-desktop-game/README.md

 Hold Left Mouse Button - Shooting

 !!
 Note: You need to hold mouse button to shoot instead of clicking it.
 WHEN YOU RELEASE THE BUTTON YOU NEED TO WAIT A WHILE BEFORE SHOOTING AGAIN.
 This is a quirk of 'mouse' library, I didn't fix it cause I think it adds flavor  ¯\_(ツ) !!

+ENEMIES :

+	Crabbo - bruiser
+white - moves normally
+green - after crossing player on Xaxis moves to him on Y axis yellow - follows the player red - charges into player, acceleration and following player by angle
+	squid - ranger
+white - shoots at player periodically green - shoots in cone of 3 yellow - shoots bullets that bounce red - shoots a gatling gun spread at player

+	octopus - mage
+white - shoots 3 bullets that zigzag green - shoots unaimed all around it at once yellow - shoots a circle of bullets red - after a second of tracking shoots laser

+Reds are three in a hundread